A complete list of memory card speeds and their in-camera performance as well as some great recommendations for video.

 I put together a nice guide based on specs and my experience to help you decide which size memory card to buy.

 For photographers shooting only still, I recommend buying a 64GB card.
-While I never use more than 64GB in a day of shooting, occasionally I’ll forget to clear off my camera before going out to shoot again and having the extra memory is nice.
-Or sometimes I leave the shots from the day before on my camera while they back up to the cloud on my computer.
+While I never use more than 64GB in even in a day of shooting, occasionally I’ll forget to clear off my camera before going out to shoot again and having the extra memory is nice.

 Also, if you decide to record video, the 64GB cards will allow you to record without breaking the video files up into 4GB chunks since 32GB cards can only be formatted with a 32-bit filesystem.